sdiehl/wiwinwlh/tutorial.md

 ```

 GHC's runtime is written in C and uses machinery from GCC infrastructure for its
-native code generator and can also use LLVM for it's native code generation.
+native code generator and can also use LLVM for its native code generation.
 GHC
 is supported on the following architectures:

 * Linux x86